bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

 ## `stringstream` (most methods are inherited from ios; allows input and output)

+As with `ios` streams, reaching the end of a `stringstrean` causes error flags.
+Make sure to clear them to reuse or simply instantiate another stream.
+`ostringstream` and `istringstream` are also available.

 ```cpp
 #include <sstream>              // Include sstream (std namespace)